-A. Sutherland - AncientPages.com - In Norse mythology, a frightening Fenrir symbolizes the chaotic and destructive power of nature.
-He represents the most tremendous dynamic forces coming from underground.
+A. Sutherland - AncientPages.com - In Norse mythology, the frightening giant Fenrir symbolizes nature's chaotic and destructive power.
+He represents tremendous dynamic forces coming from underground.

-Fenrir was a gigantic monter-wolf; he was so huge that his jaw stretched from the earth to the sky.
+Fenrir was a gigantic monster wolf; he was so huge that his jaw stretched from the Earth to the sky.
 He was considered the wildest expression of nature.

-Known to kill gods and goddesses, Fenrir played a significant role in the pre-Christian Scandinavian beliefs and was frequently depicted on numerous surviving runestones in Scandinavia, and described in Old Norse literary sources.
+Known to kill gods and goddesses, Fenrir played a significant role in pre-Christian Scandinavian beliefs.
+It was frequently depicted on numerous surviving runestones in Scandinavia and described in Old Norse literary sources.

-According to the gods’ prophecy, Fenrir, the son of the god Loki and his mistress and giantess, Angrboða, will kill the god Odin during the events of Ragnarok, but in turn, he will also be killed by Odin's son Víðarr.
+According to the gods' prophecy, Fenrir, the son of the god Loki and his mistress and giantess, Angrboða, will kill the god Odin during the events of Ragnarok, the Norse Armageddon.
+But in turn, he will also be killed by Odin's son Víðarr.

-The gods had tamed nature but only for a short period of time, and nature again showed its dangerous and totally uncontrolled power.
+The gods had tamed nature but only for a short time, and nature again showed its dangerous and uncontrolled power.

-Fenrir managed to break free through his binding chains; he did it with great force and started spreading death and destruction.
+Fenrir managed to break free through his binding chains; he did it with great force and spread death and destruction.
 It happens in Ragnarok, the great and final battle.

-Subterranean forces (earthquakes) set Fenrir free and he opens his mouth so wide that his upper jaw captures heaven and his lower jaw the Earth.
-Fenrir’s destructive, unlimited and uncontrolled power destroys lives in all the nine worlds.
+Subterranean forces (earthquakes) set Fenrir free, and he opens his mouth so wide that his upper jaw captures heaven and his lower jaw the Earth.
+Fenrir's destructive, unlimited and uncontrolled power destroys lives in all nine worlds.

-Odin dies fighting Fenrir, but the gods’ prophecy is also finally fulfilled.
-Víðarr, the son of Odin avenges his father's death killing the monster Fenrir at Ragnarok.
+Odin dies fighting Fenrir, but the gods' prophecy is finally fulfilled.
+Víðarr, the son of Odin, avenges his father's death by killing the monster Fenrir at Ragnarok.

 Written by – A. Sutherland AncientPages.com Staff Writer